angular/material-start/README.md

 <span style="font-size:10px;">@see [tutorial_7.html](https://github.com/angular/material-start/blob/es6-tutorial/app/tutorial_7.html)<span>

+As mentioned above, first use `git checkout tutorial_6`.
 Here you will configure a different, darker theme to be used.

 * Use `$mdThemingProvider` to configure a different theme using primary colors from the **brown** color palette and accent colors from the **red** color palette.